Healthcare & Health Insurance in Portugal

 Are common prescription medications available in Portugal?

 "Pharmacies are numerous in each major city and at least one exists in the smaller towns.
 Using a list from our US physicians of regularly taken medications, the pharmacies here continue to dispense this medication.
 Costs are at least one half less than in the US, and with some scrips can be about a tenth of the cost in the US.
-Pharmacists will also listen to customer health complaints and offer medication that would have required a doctor visit in the US, such as some allergy medications, cold, muscle pain, stomach ailments, headaches," explained one expat living in Cascais, Portugal.
+Pharmacists will also listen to customer health complaints and offer medication that would have required a doctor visit in the US, such as some allergy medications, cold, muscle pain, stomach ailments, headaches," commented a person living in Cascais, Portugal.

 Do you have anything more to add about local medical facilities in Portugal?

 "Portugal boasts excellent medical facilities and care.
 With a universal health system funded by the government, Portuguese citizens have access to quality healthcare services and clinical treatments.
 Medical staff are well-trained to provide specialized expertise and care, while the widespread availability of laboratories, diagnostic centers, and medications make Portugal a modern hub of medical advances.
-Additionally, the country has a number of renowned research entities dedicated to the advancement of healthcare technology," explained one person living in Portugal.
+Additionally, the country has a number of renowned research entities dedicated to the advancement of healthcare technology," said one foreigner in Portugal.

 As a foreigner living in Portugal, will I have access to public healthcare?
 What is it like?